THE HORROR IS DRIVING HIM CRAZY.

 The Shining 1980-U.S. 142 min.
 Color.
 Produced and directed by Stanley Kubrick.
 Screenplay: Stanley Kubrick, Diane Johnson.
 Novel: Stephen King.
 Cinematography: John Alcott.
 Production Design: Roy Walker.
 Cast: Jack Nicholson (Jack Torrance), Shelley Duvall (Wendy Torrance), Danny Lloyd (Danny Torrance), Scatman Crothers, Barry Nelson, Joe Turkel.

 Trivia: European version runs 115 min.
 Robert De Niro and Robin Williams were allegedly considered for the part of Jack.
-Remade as a miniseries, The Shining (1997), and analyzed in the documentary Room 237 (2012).
+Followed by Doctor Sleep (2019); remade as a miniseries, The Shining (1997).
+The film was analyzed in the documentary Room 237 (2012).

 Last word: “I’ve always been interested in ESP and the paranormal.
 In addition to the scientific experiments which have been conducted suggesting that we are just short of conclusive proof of its existence, I’m sure we’ve all had the experience of opening a book at the exact page we’re looking for, or thinking of a friend a moment before they ring on the telephone.
 But ‘The Shining’ didn’t originate from any particular desire to do a film about this.
 The manuscript of the novel was sent to me by John Calley, of Warner Bros.
 I thought it was one of the most ingenious and exciting stories of the genre I had read.
 It seemed to strike an extraordinary balance between the psychological and the supernatural in such a way as to lead you to think that the supernatural would eventually be explained by the psychological: ‘Jack must be imagining these things because he’s crazy’.
 This allowed you to suspend your doubt of the supernatural until you were so thoroughly into the story that you could accept it almost without noticing.”
 (Kubrick, interview with Michel Ciment)